You are here

 Cleco Alternative Energy Center

 The Cleco Alternative Energy Center, which opened in 2013, is a five-acre, $12M R&D facility that supports numerous pilot R&D units.
-The Cleco Alternative Energy Center has supported projects funded from federal, state, and industrial funding sources.
-Over 20 industry partners have worked within this facility toward commercialization and optimization of their processes.
+The Cleco Alternative Energy Center has supported projects funded by federal, state, and industrial funding sources.
+Over 20 industry partners have worked within this facility toward the commercialization and optimization of their processes.
 The facility also houses a well-equipped analytical laboratory, a feedstock storage building (with bins), large pilot equipment operation bays (allowing for visiting units to be located), and an outdoor staging area.
-The Cleco Alternative Energy Center is supported by four full time staff members, six PhD students, and approximately twelve undergraduate students.
+The Cleco Alternative Energy Center is supported by four full-time staff members, six Ph.D. students, and approximately twelve undergraduate students.

 Selected photos of EIL pilot scale assets and supporting units are shown below: